Choices at Post 16

 After T levels you can progress directly into employment, or onto a higher or degree apprenticeship.
 T levels attract UCAS points for admission to some university degree courses.

-A Traineeship can lead to an apprenticeship, permanent employment or further study.
+An internship can lead to an apprenticeship, permanent employment or further study.

 Vocational & Technical Qualifications (including BTECs)